nlesc-eTAOC/pyTAMS/docs/TAMS.rst

 (see for instance the perspective on AMS by `Cerou et al. <https://doi.org/10.1063/1.5082247>`_).
-The idea behind AMS is to simulate following the original distribution (in contrast with Importance Sampling which changes the sampling distribution) and to iteratively discard trajectories that are going away from the measurable set :math:`Y`, while branching trajectories that are going towards :math:`Y`.
+The idea behind AMS is to simulate following the original distribution (in contrast with Importance Sampling which changes the sampling distribution) and to iteratively discard trajectories that are going away from the measurable set :math:`Y`, while cloning/branching trajectories that are going towards :math:`Y`.
 Sorting the trajectories requires defining a `score function` :math:`\xi` (or `reaction coordinate` due the initial development of the method within the molecular dynamics community).
-Using :math:`\xi`, it is possible to sort the trajectories based on the its maximum value:
+Using :math:`\xi`, it is possible to sort the trajectories based on its maximum value:

 .. math::